MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sort-by-column.md

 ---
 title: Sort one column by another column in Power BI
-description: In Power BI, you can change how a visual looks by sorting it by different data fields.
+description: hange the look of a Power BI visual by sorting it by different data fields.
+Use one column to define the sort order of another column.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: 'sunaraya'